artifirm/fhe-studio-ui/README.md

 ## Build

 Run `ng build --configuration=production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Support Our Work

+If you've found a value in [FHE STUDIO](https://fhe-studio.com/), [consider supporting us](https://github.com/sponsors/artifirm).
+We're committed to keeping FHE-Studio open and accessible, and every contribution helps us expand the project and keep it accessible for everyone.
+Your support is crucial for our continued development and helps keep our content and tools available to everyone.
+Thank you for being part of our community!
+Ethereum address for crypto contributions :<b> 0x87e94591E62cFA14fAbdA3d8514dC2a507402E58</b>